Wirecloud/mock-applicationmashup/README.md

 Here is an example, using `jasmine`, `grunt`, and the `grunt-contrib-jasmine` task.

-To add the mock library, in your jasmine task, you will have to add it in the vendor section, like this:
+To add the mock library, in your jasmine task, you will have to add it in the vendor section, like this (change `node_modules` for `bower_components` if you are using bower instead of npm):

 ```javascript
 jasmine: {